angrybacon/doomsday-wiki/markdown/chapters/2/conjurers-bauble.md

 This is effective, especially when you have to start the pile with low mana resources.

-This is also enables things like Double Doomsday piles.
+This also enables things like Double Doomsday piles.

-Example:
+### Example 2

-> CB in play, SW in hand - BBB+1UUR (7) - 13 Storm
+> CB in play, SW in hand - {{BBB}} + {{1UUR}} - 11 Storm

 <pile>{{!IU}} {{!LED}} {{!LED}} {{!BW}} {{!BW}}</pile>

-<pile>{{!IU}} {{!LED}} {{!SW}} {{!LED}} {{!BW}}</pile>
+<pile>{{!IU}} {{!LED}} {{!LED}} {{!SW}} {{!BW}}</pile>

-This has some overlap with what is described in the [Double Doomsday](/chapters/2/double-doomsday/) document.
+This has some overlap with what is described in the [Double Doomsday Piles][uncommon-piles] section document.
 Just as historically you could with Sensei's Divining Top, Conjurer's Bauble may be used save the draw for the second pile in the play line.

 This simple use as a cantrip is not however the true strength of CB.

-## Using CB to retrieve the 'Finisher'
+## Using CB to Retrieve the Finisher

-This is where we start to discuss the real differences of Conjurer's Bauble and Sensei's Divining Top.
+This is where we start to discuss the real differences between Conjurer's Bauble and Sensei's Divining Top.
 We also get to read the rest of the text on Conjurer's Bauble other than "T, Sacrifice ~: Draw a card.", Conjurer's Bauble allows you (as a may effect) to target a card in your graveyard and stack it at the bottom of our deck prior to you drawing a card with it.
 Do note that the draw will be countered if your target is removed from the graveyard, so only target something if necessary.
 Alongside the deck manipulation a resolved Doomsday provides, this lets us do some nifty tricks.

 The first is to ignore the downside of Lion's Eye Diamond's discard when we have other cards in hand we need.

-Examples:
+### Example 1

-> CB in play, BW + SW in hand - BBB - 9 Storm
+> CB in play, BW and SW in hand - {{BBB}} - 7 Storm

 <pile>{{!LED}} {{!IU}} {{!LED}} {{!LED}} {{!SW}}</pile>

-> CB in play, ToA + SW in hand - BBB - 8 Storm
+> CB in play, ToA and SW in hand - {{BBB}} - 6 Storm

 <pile>{{!LED}} {{!IU}} {{!LED}} {{!LED}} {{!SW}}</pile>